 1. Mt.
 Amuyao (Barlig), Mountain Province

 Mt Amuyao in Barlig rises to more than 2, 702-2,862 MASL, making it one of the highest peaks in the Philippines and in Mountain Province.
 Thick mossy and pine forests cover the mountain slopes, providing haven for endemic and endangered species such as deer, wild pigs, cloud rats, and civet cats.
 The trek to Mt Amuyao’s summit takes four to five hours, depending on one’s pace.
 While atop, one can have a panoramic view of the mountain ranges of Sadanga, Sagada, Bontoc, Bauko, as well as the provinces of Kalinga and Ifugao.
 The distant plains of Cagayan Valley are also visible.
 During early morning, breathtaking sea of clouds occasionally appears.
 Stunning views of sunrise and sunset best complement these.
 Relatedly, Mt.
-Amuyao maybe one of the leading tourist spots of Mountain Province.
+Amuyao maybe one of the leading tourist spots in Mountain Province.

 2. Mt.
 Binaratan (Natonin)

 Mt Binaratan in Natonin boasts of pristine ecological wonders.
 Dipterocarp and mossy forests cover its slopes.
 These host various species of endangered wildlife species such as hornbill, and monkeys.
 According to locals, Mt.
 Binaratan’s summit is devoid of any bird’s sounds.
 Legend says that when Kabunian descended on Mt Binaratan to hunt, he was disturbed by the chirping of the birds.
 He then ordered them to keep silent.
 Until today, one can barely hear of birds’ chirp though you can see them flying around.
 By the way, it takes around six to seven hours to reach the peak of the mountain from Maducayan village.
 It measures around 1,800 MASL.
-This remains, however, to be one of the least known tourist spots of Mountain Province.
+This remains, however, to be one of the least known tourist spots in Mountain Province.

 3. Mabarotbot Boiling Mud (Paracelis)

-These are pools of bubbling mud found in barangay Bantay.
+These are pools of bubbling mud found in barangay Bantay in Paracelis.
 According to legends, the pools are the remnants of a sunken village.
 Thus, the locals believe that they are inhabited by unseen spirits/deities.
 A government study however, showed that the bubbling properties of the mud are caused by methane.
 To get here, one needs to hop on a ride for about an hour from the two center and later on, take a few minutes’ walk from the road.

 4. Fuwaas Falls (Sadanga)